kriomant/mockers/doc/guide.md

 cond.make_hotter(4);
 ```

 Here `4` matches both `4` and `ANY`.
-The rule is that most recent
+The rule is that the most recent
 matching expectation is used.
-This allows to mock more general
+This allows to mock the general
 behavior first and then override it for some specific values.

 ### Checkpoints